 African Safari Photography Tips

-Bring Camera Supplies
+Bring Camera Supplies Other

 Familiarize yourself with your camera

-● Where and how to turn on your bust mode.
+- Where and how to turn on your bust mode.

-● How to make the shutter speed faster
+- How to make the shutter speed faster

-● How to change the focus point
+- How to change the focus point

+These are just some of the beginning points.
+But, you should have these down pat before heading off to your African Photo Safari Tour .
 Remember practice makes perfect!
 And, you can practice your animal shots just about anywhere, even in the cities.
 We have pigeons and birds everywhere or go to the park to find some dogs playing.
 There are cats that roam the streets as well.
-The point is that you need to really practice to get better at anything and that goes for wildlife photography as well.
-Take some time and take a walk with your camera, take in the sights around your area.
-Try to not just get a picture of a bird flying, but some amazing action shots, maybe it feeding its young or feeding on a flower.
+The point is that you need to really practice getting better at anything and that goes for wildlife photography as well.
+Take some time and go for a walk bring the camera, take in the sights around your area.
+Try to not just get a picture of a bird flying, but some amazing action shots, maybe it’s feeding its young or feeding on a flower.
 This can be very beneficial to you out in the bush, but also a lot of fun as well.

 A tripod is great for night shots where you will need long exposures to get the perfect images.
-It is also perfect for when you have found a great spot for watching wildlife, as it will allow for little shaking and disruption to occur.
+It is also perfect for when you have found a great spot for watching active wildlife, as it will allow for little shaking and disruption to occur.
 It is also perfect for staking out your prey and getting those shots without having to handle the camera and heavy lenses for hours.
 This allows you to use your camera as a gun scope, if you will, watching the watering holes while preparing for that perfect shot.

-A camera bag
+A Photo bag

 Keeping the Subject in mind